adamsanaglo/pulp_deb/docs/enghub/pmctool/index.md

     - [List Resources](#list-resources)
     - [Add/Remove Packages](#addremove-packages)

+## Installing the pmc client

-## Azure Artifacts
+### Azure Artifacts

-The pmc-cli tool is available via our [Compute-PMC Azure Artifacts feed](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC@Release/PyPI/pmc-cli/overview/).
+The recommended way to install the pmc client in Azure DevOps is to set up your own Azure Artifacts feed which will pull in the pmc-cli package from our [Compute-PMC Azure Artifacts feed](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC@Release/PyPI/pmc-cli/overview/).

-If you want to pull the pmc-cli into your own Azure Artifact feed, [configure the Compute-PMC feed as an upstream Python source](https://eng.ms/docs/cloud-ai-platform/devdiv/one-engineering-system-1es/1es-docs/azure-artifacts/troubleshooting/how-to-add-upstream-sources-to-azure-artifacts-feed).
+First set up an Azure Artifacts feed feed in your org or project and then [configure the Compute-PMC feed as an upstream Python source](https://eng.ms/docs/cloud-ai-platform/devdiv/one-engineering-system-1es/1es-docs/azure-artifacts/troubleshooting/how-to-add-upstream-sources-to-azure-artifacts-feed).

 If you're in the msazure org, select "Azure Artifacts feed in this organization", select